 2014 Orion Engineered Carbons begins trading on the New York Stock Exchange under the symbol OEC.

-2013 Closing of Sines Plant in Portugal
+2013 Closure of Sines Plant in Portugal

-2011 Establishment of Orion Engineered Carbons: Evonik sells its Carbon Black unit to Rhone Group and Triton Capital
+2011 Establishment of Orion Engineered Carbons: Evonik sells its carbon black unit to Rhone Group and Triton Capital

 2010 Evonik Degussa GmbH becomes Evonik Carbon Black

-2009 Closing of Aransas Pass plant (USA)
+2009 Closure of Aransas Pass plant (USA)

-2007 Evonik acquires Full Ownership of Degussa Engineered Carbons LLC forming the new company Evonik Degussa GmbH
+2007 Evonik acquires full ownership of Degussa Engineered Carbons LLC forming the new company Evonik Degussa GmbH

 2002 A new specialty carbon black unit gets installed at the Deutsche Gasrusswerke.